ezze/occurence/README.md

     COVERALLS_REPO_TOKEN=<token> npm run test:coverage

-## Contribution
+## Contributing

-Before making a pull request, please, be sure that your changes are rebased to `dev` branch.
+Before making a pull request, please, be sure that you are starting from `develop` branch.

 ## License